Monday, June 8, 2015 7:30 p.m.

 Thursday, June 11, 2015 9:00 a.m.

-Thomas White and Daniel Lobb are from TRP Enterprises Inc. (Totally Responsible Person.)
+Daniel Lobb is from TRP Enterprises Inc. (Totally Responsible Person.)

 Servant Leadership is at the heart of TRP.
 And we began discovering its challenges long before it was a popular leadership topic.